Exequiel3k/datasciencetest/Project.md

 We can also check if the proportion between both groups differs via the Chi-squared test of independence:

 HO:Control = Test & H1:Control =\ Test
-  P-Value < 5%, which indicates we can we can rejet H0 at a significance level of 95%.
+  P-Value < 5%, which indicates we can rejet H0 at a significance level of 95%.

 chisq.test(inner_merged$test_group, inner_merged$transaction_type)